Niedernhausen: Politics

 The community's mayor (Bürgermeister), and thereby also its administrative chief, has been since 1989 Günter F. Döring (SPD).
 He also became Niedernhausen's first directly elected mayor in 1995, being re-elected in both 2001 and 2007.
-In 2013 Joachim Reimann (CDU) was elected mayor; re-elected in 2018, he is the current mayor.
+In 2013 Joachim Reimann (CDU) was elected mayor; re-elected in 2018 but resigned in 2024.

+The current mayor is Dr. Norbert Beltz (SPD).

 The community council (Gemeindevertretung), as Niedernhausen's highest political body, is elected every five years by all citizens who are eligible to vote.
 It has 37 seats.
 The last municipal election, held on 26 March 2006, yielded the following seat distribution: CDU: 15 seats, SPD: 10 seats, Bündnis 90/Die Grünen: 4 seats, FDP: 2 seats, Wählergemeinschaft Niedernhausen (WGN): 6 seats.
 The next municipal election will be held in 2011.

 The council chooses a community executive (Gemeindevorstand).
 This has nine members (CDU: 3 members, SPD: 2 members, Bündnis 90/Die Grünen: 2 members).
 Among the members are also the mayor and the first deputy (Gerd Paustian, WGN).

 The executive is supported by four boards which work on various issues, bringing them before the executive when a vote is needed.
 The four boards are the building board (Bauausschuss), the environmental board (Umweltausschuss), the social board (Sozialausschuss), and the main and financial board (Haupt- und Finanzausschuss).
 Each board has seven members (CDU: 3, SPD: 2, WGN: 1, Greens: 1).

 The main and outlying centres’ concerns fall to the constituent community councils (Ortsbeiräte).
 They have an advisory function on community council and are composed according to municipal election results in each centre.
 The political bodies sit at the community's town hall in the main centre of Niedernhausen.